 - Try out your favorite utter failure of a tactic: From attacking Russia on land to a war on two fronts, your skill and the difficulty level can mean the difference between perfect reenactment and massive success.

-- Some of the mods for Civ V are pretty cool, especially the new Civilizations you can play as.
-Notable is Wish For The World, a very in-depth conversion mod for Puella Magi Madoka Magica.
+- Some of the mods for Civ V are pretty cool, especially the fanmade Civilizations you can play as.
+They actually made a Madoka Pack.
 And yes, it includes Rebellion, meaning you can play as Nagisa Momoe and create a glorious cheese-based empire, or perhaps play as Akuma Homura, building a utopia of comfort on the backs of Incubator slaves.